-The best wine of choice for this dish would be a “Chianti Classico” which is characterized by fruity notes of cherry followed by delicate spicy notes of black pepper; it has a full, harmonious, dry, sapid flavor, slightly tannic.
+The best wine of choice for this dish would be a Merlot, Sangiovese or classic Italian Chianti, which are characterized by fruity notes of cherry followed by delicate spicy notes of black pepper; they can have full, harmonious, dry, sapid flavors, slightly tannic.
 The grape varieties can differ in characteristics, but this is a general go-to for Bolognese.

 Shrimp and Pesto Fettuccine

-The best wine of choice for this dish would be a “Veneto Pinot Grigio” which has straw color, sometimes intense; to the nose, the bouquet is lasting and fruity, rich in sensations and persistent.
+The best wine of choice for this dish would be a Pinot Grigio which has straw color, sometimes intense; to the nose, the bouquet is lasting and fruity, rich in sensations and persistent.
 The palate is dry, balanced and soft, thanks to its full body high acidity with flavors of green apple and nut.
 The grape variety is Pinot Grigio (grey), and could also be paired with a nice Viognier.

-This classic Italian dish of spaghetti with clams will definitely benefit from a wine of choice such as the “Solandia Grillo” with Yellow color, with bright tints, which precedes a warm, full, fruity bouquet and a stylish, elegant flavor.
-Grillo is a native Sicilian variety, with fresh Mediterranean scents and a savory, elegant flavor with a typical hint of bitter almonds.
-The grape variety is Grillo, vintage 2013 from Italy.
+This classic Italian dish of spaghetti with clams will definitely benefit from a wine of choice such as a Chardonnay with yellow color, with fresh oak and precedes to a warm, full, fruity bouquet and a stylish, elegant flavor.
+A vibrant Grenache Blanc would also make a wonderful pairing to seafood pasta such as this.
+Both grapes can be fruit-forward which are also welcome qualities with pasta and clams.

 About the Author: Sara O Brown is a working mom, lives with her dentist husband and her adorable dog, Casper.
 She is passionate about traveling and cooking.
 She has been a regular contributor for Find Rare Whisky.